For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Supply Dynamics

-Bitcoin has a fixed supply cap of 21 million coins.
-This scarcity drives its store-of-value narrative.
+There is a 21 million coin supply cap for Bitcoin.
+Its store-of-value story is driven by this scarcity.
 No more Bitcoin will ever exist beyond this limit.

 Ethereum operates differently.
 It has no hard supply cap.
 However, post-Merge changes dramatically reduced new ETH issuance.
 The network now burns transaction fees through EIP-1559.
 This creates deflationary pressure during high activity periods.